imarsman/dockerops/README.md

 single entry point.
-A Docker container can have most things installed that would normally be installed on any operating system, including additional user accounts, logging daemons, etc. Nanos only runs one thing and its purpose is to handle calls for an Intel linux architecture so that the single application will be able to run.
+A Docker container can have most things installed that would normally be installed on any operating system, including additional user accounts, logging daemons, etc. Nanos only runs one thing and its purpose is to handle calls for an Intel64 linux architecture so that the single application will be able to run.
 Nanos also provides useful things such as network port and filesystem access.

 Unless there is something I have missed (as of 20 November, 2021) Ops does not run properly on the M1 ARM64 architecture.
-This is because the implementation of nanos used by Ops currently assumes an Intel environment.
+This is because the implementation of nanos used by Ops currently assumes an Intel64 environment.
 You can run Ops for things that don't involve building, running, or deploying nanos images.

 The goal of this code is to provide a workflow that is as friction-free as possible in terms of building and deploying nanos unikernels.
-Using the dockerops application you can call Ops running in a Docker intel image as if it were running on its own.
+Using the dockerops application you can call Ops running in a Docker intel64 image as if it were running on its own.

-This project should work fine on a non-M1 mac but that would be redundant, as Ops runs well on Intel macs.
+This project should work fine on a non-M1 mac but that would be redundant, as Ops runs well on Intel64 macs.

 ## To run